arcxp/arc-content-report/redirects_report/README.md

-# Arc XP Redirect Reports - Optimized Scripts
+# Arc XP Redirects Reports

-This document describes the optimized version of the Arc XP redirect identification scripts with significant performance improvements.
+This document describes the optimized version of the Arc XP redirects reports script with significant performance improvements.

 ## 🚀 Key Improvements